Everson Junior

 Everson Junior Pereira da Silva (born 7 November 2003) is a French professional footballer who plays as a defensive midfielder for club Montpellier.

 Club career

 A youth product of Nice, Everson Junior joined the youth academy of Ajaccio in 2018 where he finished his development.
 He made his senior and professional debut with Ajaccio in a 0– Ligue 2 tie with AJ Auxerre on 7 August 2021.
 On 8 August 2023, he signed his first professional contract with Ajaccio until 2026.

 On 15 August 2025, Everson signed with Montpellier in Ligue 2.

 Personal life

-Everson Junior is the son of the Brazilian retired footballer, also named Everson.
+Everson Junior is the son of the Brazilian retired footballer, also named Everson, and brother of Everton Pereira.